 The approved treasury indicator limits for the maturity structure of debt and the limits placed on investments placed for greater than one year in duration are the key parameters used to address this risk.
-The Council approved treasury and investment strategies address the main risks and the central treasury team address the operational risks within the approved parameters.
+The Council approved treasury and investment strategies address the main risks, and the Financial Accounting team address the operational risks within the approved parameters.
 This includes: